Maisa Silva

 Maisa da Silva Andrade (born 22 May 2002) is an actress, presenter and former Brazilian singer.
-She was discovered at the age of three, when she participated in a group of freshmen on the Programa Raul Gil, on RecordTV and Band.
+She started her career at the age of three, when she participated in a group of freshmen on the Programa Raul Gil, on RecordTV and Band.
 Two years later, she was hired by SBT to present the programs Sábado Animado, Domingo Animado and Bom Dia & Cia, gaining greater prominence when sharing the show Pergunte a Maisa with boss Silvio Santos.
 As an actress, she gained fame through her role as Valéria Ferreira in Carrossel.
 Other notable roles in the actress' career include Juju Almeida in Carinha de Anjo, Cíntia Dorella in Cinderela Pop, Gabi in Tudo por um Popstar and playing her first villain in the film Ela Disse, Ele Disse, as Júlia.